awsdocs/amazon-s3-userguide/doc_source/viewing-bucket-key-settings.md

 # Viewing settings for an S3 Bucket Key<a name="viewing-bucket-key-settings"></a>

-You can view settings for an S3 Bucket Key at the bucket or object level using the Amazon S3 console, REST API, AWS CLI, or AWS SDKs\.
+You can view settings for an S3 Bucket Key at the bucket or object level using the Amazon S3 console, REST API, AWS CLI\.

 S3 Bucket Keys decrease request traffic from Amazon S3 to AWS KMS and reduce the cost of server\-side encryption using AWS Key Management Service \(SSE\-KMS\)\.
 For more information, see [Reducing the cost of SSE\-KMS with Amazon S3 Bucket Keys](bucket-key.md)\.